Bernoulli CNO Discusses Innovation and Technology at Villanova Health Summit

 Follow Bernoulli on LinkedIn and Twitter for the latest news and updates.

-Physician Advisors to Consult on Real-Time Healthcare & Patient Safety Issues
+Physician Advisors to Consult on Real-Time Healthcare Delivery & Patient Safety Issues

 Expertise will Provide Valuable Insights on Supporting Clinical Workflow and Driving Improved Quality of Care